MicroStrategy/embedding-sdk-docs/docs/config.md

 ---
-title: Configure Library Server for Embedding
+title: Configure library server for embedding
 description: If you plan to use Embedding SDK on a different domain from your MicroStrategy environment, please enable Cross-Origin Resource Sharing (CORS) and allow Cross-Origin Cookies.
 ---

 If you plan to use Embedding SDK on a different domain from your MicroStrategy environment, please also meet the following requirements.

-## Enable Cross-Origin Resource Sharing (CORS)
+## Enable cross-origin resource sharing (CORS)

 Cross-Origin Resource Sharing (CORS) provides a way for a web application running in one origin (domain, protocol, and port) to access selected resources from a server in a different origin.
 A cross-origin HTTP request uses additional HTTP headers to tell the browser to let the web application share resources.
 For security reasons, browsers restrict cross-origin HTTP requests initiated from within scripts.
 This means that when a web application requests HTTP resources from a different origin, the response from the other origin must include the right CORS headers.